trevordevore/levure/framework/helpers/file_system/README.md

 mp3
 ```

-If you want extensions for a particular category use `appFileExtensionGroupExtensionsForCategory`:
+If you want extensions for a particular category use `fileSystemFileExtensionGroupExtensionsForCategory`:

 ```
-put appFileExtensionGroupExtensionsForCategory("Medai Files", "Audio Files") into tExtensions
+put fileSystemFileExtensionGroupExtensionsForCategory("Medai Files", "Audio Files") into tExtensions
 ```

 `tExtensions` now contains the following value: